Hypermediaisobar/hyperProxy/README.md

 	// If you do not want to generate certificate per each HTTPS domain and you have pem module
 	// installed, set useSNI option to false.
 	// useSNI: false

+	// When using helper functions it's good to specify documentRoot and followSymbolicLinks options,
+	// to prevent access to files that should not be accessed (like system files).
+	// Currently, for backward compatibility, defaults are quite unsecure, so it's better to change them like this:
+	'documentRoot': process.cwd(),
+	'followSymbolicLinks': false
 };
 ```